ereedsanchez/Forest-Buddy-Server/README.md

 ## Forest Buddy Install
 Prerequisites
 - Windows 10 | Windows 11
-- Processor
-- Ram
+- Intel/AMD Processors [Has not been tested on the M1 Chipset]
-- Nvidia RTX4060ti | Nvidia 4090
+- Nvidia 20 series GPU and above

 ## Install
+Make sure to download the following softwares in the order listed.

-### Visual Studio Community Edition
+### 1. Visual Studio Community Edition
 [Link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030)

 Click on Individual Components tab and scroll down to Compiler s, build tools, and runtimes.